 These products will be of help to individual leaders, senior teams and governing bodies:

-National Quality Board review of the systems and processes in place for the NHS for safeguarding quality and preventing serious failures.
-The report sets out how the system should work in the future in order to prevent serious failures in quality.
+This review from the National Quality Board, undertaken in 2010, looks at systems and processes in the NHS for safeguarding quality and preventing serious failures.
 Pages 36-37 set out the commissioner responsibilities.

 This guide aims to help CCGs understand what they have to do to be ready for the self-certification and assessment processes of CCG authorisation.